The wardens of Yelnya: Protecting a Belarusian bog

 - Yelnya’s ecosystem services are estimated at US$300 million, considering the values of fresh water stored in the peatland, natural water purification, and cranberry harvest

 Over the last century, local industry has required more water.
 With rivers drying up, a network of drainage channels was cut across the bog’s terrain.
-A raised bog has a dome-shaped architecture, so the water trickles down through the channels naturally.
+The dome shape of a raised bog allows water to trickle down naturally, but these new drainage channels harmed this natural flow.

 The ecosystem, which had been functioning for more than 9,000 years, rapidly fell into decay.
 Dried moss turned the bog into a powder keg, and since 1975, more than 14,000 hectares of the bog (77% of its total area) had been burned to ashes by peat fires.

-In 2015, Kasia helped the firefighters put out the peat fire.
+In 2015, Kasia helped the firefighters put out a large peat fire.
 “It was very scary,” recalls Kasia.
 “As the flame and smoke were looming over, it was impossible to come closer…The water to put out the fire was taken from [a nearby lake], but even the hoses were burning.”

-Since 1999, efforts have been ongoing to restore and preserve the Yelnya bog, with support from the UNDP-Coca Cola Foundation New World Initiative, UNDP-Global Environment Fund, and the EU.
+Since 1999, efforts have been ongoing to restore and preserve the Yelnya bog, with support from the UNDP-Coca Cola Foundation New World Initiative, UNDP-Global Environment Facility and the EU.

 Special dams were constructed to block the bog’s channels and restore its dome.
-In 2006, various methods of hydrolic restoration were tested on 12 of the damaged peatlands, totalling 7,800 ha.
-In 2015, 46 dams were constructed, and already groundwater levels have risen to 70 cm.
+In 2006, various methods of hydrolic restoration were tested on 12 of the damaged peatlands, totalling 7,800 hectares.
+In 2015, 46 dams were constructed, and already groundwater levels have risen to 70 centimeters.

 The restoration has meant a lot for the cranberry harvest as well.
-Local pick up to five buckets a day, often taking off work to capitalize on the extra profits.
-For Maryna, whose salary as a teacher is not high, picking cranberries is the financial backbone for her family.
+Locals pick up to five buckets a day, often taking off work to capitalize on the extra profits.
+For Maryna, whose salary as a teacher is not high, picking cranberries provides needed additional finances.

 The cranberries, along with the bog’s unique crane population, attract tourists as well.
 Yelnya is an international bird “airport”, with about 20,000 cranes stopping there every fall, which draw many bird watchers.